Hideyoshi Kamitani: All Japan Pro Wrestling (2016–2019)

-Westside Xtreme Wrestlnig (2018)
+Westside Xtreme Wrestling (2018)

 Kamitani participated in the wXw World Tag Team League 2018, an event promoted by Westside Xtreme Wrestling (wXw) from October 5 to 7, where he teamed up with his usual tag partner Daichi Hashimoto as Okami, placing themselves in the Block A and competing against Lucha Brothers (Penta El Zero M and Rey Fenix) in a losing effort on the first night.
 On the second night, they pulled out a victory against Calamari Catch Kings (Chris Brookes and Jonathan Gresham).
-They finished the tournament scoring a total of three points after they got defeated by Ringkampf (Timothy Thatcher and Walter) on the last night.
+They finished the tournament scoring a total of three points after they were defeated by Ringkampf (Timothy Thatcher and Walter) on the last night.